 Let’s see…….plenty of exercise, lots of fruits, vegetables and healthy protein and little or no processed foods.
 Sounds a lot like what I was already doing!
 Another reason I felt confident I was not at risk, but I still didn’t want to leave my baby’s health to chance.

 How do practitioners test for gestational diabetes?

-Gestational diabetes is typically tested using the oral glucose tolerance test (OGTT).
+Gestational diabetes is typically tested using the first the glucose screening (1 hour test) and, if you fail that one, the oral glucose tolerance test (OGTT)(3 hour test).
 When you arrive at your practitioner’s office, you will be given a drink that contains 50 grams of glucose and told to consume it in five minutes.
 This is usually a standard beverage provided by a drug manufacturer, but some practitioners will allow you to drink a regular soda or even eat jelly beans.

 Ingredients: purified water, 50g Dextrose (D-glucose derived from corn), Citric Acid, Natural and Artificial Flavors, Sodium Benzoate, 0.1%, FD&C Yellow #6.
 It also labeled as “Gluten Free & Dairy Free”.
 What else is in this drink?
 I had a hard time finding an ingredient list, but a kind reader who had a bottle of the orange flavor (because she also refused the test and never drank it) shared the ingredients of this artificially sweetened, artificially flavored drink with me.

-I had a couple of concerns as I learned more about the OGTT.
+I had a couple of concerns as I learned more about the glucose screening and OGTT.

 First, how would my body react to ingesting such a high dose of sugar in one sitting?
 Would I get dizzy, throw up or maybe even pass out?
 It has been a long time since I have had that much sugar and on the few occasions where I have had too much sugar in the past year, it affected how I felt for the whole day.